 Some instructors are hard core outdoor bikers during the warm months and others are group fitness junkies.
 Either way, a certified instructor should be friendly, inviting, informative, and helpful with setting up your bike and giving good cues throughout the class about form and pace.
 Some instructors are more talkative than others so find one that works for your personality and is motivating.

-Nothing makes or breaks a spinning class like the music.
+One thing you should know about spin class: they’re usually known for loud music and lots of people.
+This is part of the fun—you’re a part of a big group of people and the music is usually motivating and invigorating.
+You can definitely wear some ear plugs if you’re sensitive to sound, though.
 Find an instructor that plays the music you love to release your endorphins and make you want to work hard.
 I teach spinning and I love dance music, top 40 and songs with driving bass beats.
 But some instructors will play 80’s rock or country…my worst nightmare.
-I always offer ear plugs in my class.
-I don’t play it too loud, but many of my age group friends—45-60 years old—like the music a little softer and ear plugs are a nice option.
 Music is a motivator, especially in spinning because you aren’t using your arms and you aren’t dancing around or focusing on choreography.

 Popular Spin Class Terms and What They Mean